The FUSE Cup Values

 Being part of a team and learning how to contribute towards a common goal is a valuable life skill.
 This is an important aspect of participating in The FUSE Cup which students gain insight into.

 There are 4 overarching values to The FUSE Cup that are our foundation and are in place to ensure that everyone involved enjoys a positive and safe experience that help promote and establish positive gaming habits for younger gamers.

 It is important that coaches, players and parents are made aware of these values and that they help promote discussions around ethical esports during school training sessions, at home and during any FUSE Cup events.

 Players who breach these rules will be dealt with in accordance to our Behaviour Management System.
 This process is further explained in our Player’s Code of Conduct documentation.

 Further details surrounding The FUSE Cup governance will be provided to schools upon confirmation of registration.

 Integrity is at the core of The FUSE Cup.
 It is a foundational value that is important in many aspects of life.
 Players must develop personal integrity and self respect, this means not using any negative self talk when things don’t go to plan.
 They must show respect for their opponents, their schools and the rules of the competition at all times.

 Gaming is for absolutely everybody and can be used as a tool to bring people together.
 By being open and including everybody, players learn how conduct themselves and how to interact positively with other players, specifically during game play.
-It is a FUSE Cup requirement that all players shake hands and wish each other “Good Luck” at the beginning of a competitive game and then repeat the hand shake at the end of the game with “Good Game”
+It is a FUSE Cup requirement that all players wish each other “Good Luck” at the beginning of a competitive game and acknowledge their opponent’s efforts at the end of the game with “Good Game”.